MuneshVarma/Project/ML Model Deployment using FastAPI/README.md

 is important to seamlessly deploy them into production so a business can start using them to make practical decisions.
 ## Problem Statement
+To build a CredScore software application that gives flixibility to loan administrator to define parameters (features) for any loan product (personal loan, vehicle loan, etc.).
+Loan officer can access loan applicant's data of a particular loan product that he/she has access and perform machine learning based assessment to accept or reject a loan application.

 ## Methodology

 ## Technology Used